mpdf/mpdf.github.io/html-support/html-attributes.md

 <tr>
   <td>2.0</td>
   <td markdown="1">
-  TD `border="1"` was supported mPDF <= 1.3, but is not valid HTML and is now ignored
+  TD `border="1"` was supported mPDF &le; 1.3, but is not valid HTML and is now ignored
   </td>
 </tr>
 <tr>
   <td> </td>
   <td markdown="1">
   TABLE `align="..."` with a rotated table - changed to set the alignment ignoring the rotation i.e. `align="right"` sets the table to the right side of the page (looking as though it is bottom-aligned)
   </td>
 </tr>